homeslicesolutions-zz/backbone-model-file-upload/README.md

 ## Version v0.3
 - Fixed the use of "attrs" instead of using "this.attributes" at condition check and model parsing/flattening
 - Added the option to save just option, i.e:  .save({ silent: true });

+## Version 0.4
+ - Fixed all the wonkiness from 0.3 with the attributes and save.
+Reverted a lot of code and refactored
+ - Added "blob" support as a FileObj entity
+ - Added some Jasmine tests